City of Moonee Valley

 The City of Moonee Valley is served by the Calder Freeway, the Tullamarine Freeway, Citylink, Essendon Airport, the Craigieburn and Flemington Racecourse railway lines and a number of tramlines.

-Major features of the City include Westfield Shoppingtown Airport West, Essendon Fields Direct Factory Outlet & Homemaker Hub, The Clocktower Centre, Incinerator Gallery, Essendon Traffic School, Moonee Valley Racecourse, Essendon Recreation Reserve (Windy Hill), Aberfeldie Park, Afton Street Reserve, Boeing Reserve, Buckley Park, Fairbairn Park, Maribyrnong Park, Queens Park and Kangan Institute (Essendon Campus).
+Major features of the City include Westfield Airport West Shopping Centre, Essendon Direct Factory Outlet, Essendon Homemaker Hub, The Clocktower Centre, Incinerator Gallery, Essendon Traffic School, Essendon Private Hospital, Moonee Valley Racecourse, Essendon Recreation Reserve (Windy Hill), Aberfeldie Park, Afton Street Reserve, Boeing Reserve, Buckley Park, Fairbairn Park, Maribyrnong Park, Queens Park and Kangan Institute (Essendon Campus).

 The original inhabitants of the Moonee Valley area were the Wurundjeri Aboriginal people.

-The City of Moonee Valley includes the suburbs of Aberfeldie, Airport West, Ascot Vale, Avondale Heights, Essendon, Essendon Fields, Essendon North, Essendon West, Flemington (part), Keilor East (part), Moonee Ponds, Niddrie, Strathmore, Strathmore Heights and Travancore.
+The City of Moonee Valley includes the suburbs of Aberfeldie, Airport West, Ascot Vale, Avondale Heights, Essendon, Essendon Fields, Essendon North, Essendon West, Flemington (part), Keilor East (part), Kensington (part), Moonee Ponds, Niddrie, North Melbourne (part), Strathmore, Strathmore Heights and Travancore.